vnijs/gitgadget/README.md

 `collect_work(...)`

 Generates merge (pull) request for all students or students teams.
 Requires an input file of the form specified above.

+`fetch_work(...)`

+Fetch Merge (pull) Requests for all students or students teams from the gitlab server.
+After fetching all MRs they are converted to branches using the student-id as the branch name and pushed back up to the server.
+Switch between branches to test code and provide comments.
+Push to update the remote branch with the local changes.

 ## Initial settings